wikindx/wikindx/README.txt

 Repository layout

-- Sources are in folders:
+- Wikindx sources:

      - trunk/               contains the sources of the project

      - trunk/components/    sources of officials components

-     - trunk/docs/          public and internal documentation sources of Wikindx
+     - trunk/dbschema/      DDL code to build the database on install or upgrade

-     - website/             contains the sources of the project website and docs
+     - trunk/cli-dump-repairkit-schema.php is used to build the schema of the Repair Kit

+     - trunk/cli-make-languages.php is used to extract and merge Gettext translation files

+     - trunk/cli-sign-components.php is used to sign components before a release

-- Tools scripts
+- Tools scripts:

      - tools/               tools used to develop or release Wikindx

+     - release/cli-make-api-manual.php is used to build the API Manual

-     - release/make.php     is the used to build the release packages
+     - release/cli-make-package.php is used to build the release packages

+     - release/cli-make-web.php is used to build the website code

      - release/README.txt   describes the release process

-- Other folders:
+- Website sources:

+     - website/             contains the sources of the project website and docs

+     - website/api-manual   contains some files used for displaying de API Manual and choosing its version online

      - website/cus/index.php is used to serve the list of components from the update server configured in Wikindx 6.3.6 and later